hargoniX/master/thesis/thesis.typ

 $n != 0 -> m != 0 -> n dot n != 0$, which is still true.
 Despite this, the vast majority of mutants
 are going to be false and thus amenable to counterexample search.

-Both of these experiments were run on a 13th Gen Intel(R) Core(TM) i7-1360P CPU with 32 GB of RAM.
+Both of the experiments were run on a 13th Gen Intel(R) Core(TM) i7-1360P CPU with 32 GB of RAM.
 I used Lean #link("https://github.com/leanprover/lean4/releases/tag/v4.24.1", [4.24.1]),
 Chako at commit
 #link("https://github.com/hargoniX/chako-lean/commit/e2c8eeff6c359061caf185f911d233635270e99b", [e2c8eef]), Nunchaku at commit